tsl-sxsw-2014/dinner/README.md

 - 4:15pm - 5:00pm : Deploy to the web
 - 5:00pm - 6:00pm : Reflections and office hours

-### Backchannel doc

-Load up [this Google doc](https://docs.google.com/document/d/18k1szk6zdQAwIQ5Yl2pmTZyGBkVEwZj8g0j3yHUogeQ/edit?usp=sharing) (anonymously, if you'd like) to share feedback & questions.
-We'll keep an eye on it throughout the day.
+---

+## Setup

 ### Environment setup

  - If you haven't already, create an account at [GitHub](https://github.com/).
 If you have, log in.
  - If you haven't already, create an account at [Nitrous.io](https://www.nitrous.io/).
 If you have, log in.
 Create a free box.
 Ignore all the upsell prompts.
 From your Boxes page, choose the box you created and click "IDE".

-### Navigating with the command line

-- `pwd` Display your current location
-- `ls` List the contents of the current folder
-- `mkdir <folder name>` Create a subfolder
-- `cd` Navigate to your Home folder
-- `cd <folder name>` Navigate into a subfolder
-- `cd ..` Navigate back to the parent folder
+### Backchannel doc

+Load up [this Google doc](https://docs.google.com/document/d/18k1szk6zdQAwIQ5Yl2pmTZyGBkVEwZj8g0j3yHUogeQ/edit?usp=sharing) (anonymously, if you'd like) to share feedback & questions.
+We'll keep an eye on it throughout the day.

 ### Download our mockup

 - Go to [the GitHub repository for our mockup](https://github.com/tsl-sxsw-2014/dinner-mockup) and click the Download Zip button.
 Unzip.
 - Open up `item.html` and `new.html` and look 'em over.

+---

+## Creating an app

-### Rails quickstart
+### First steps

-- `rails new APPNAME` Create a new app
+- `rails new dinner` Create a new app
-- `cd APPNAME` Navigate into your app
+- `cd dinner` Navigate into your app
 - `rails server` Start your web server

+---

+## Deployment

 ### How to deploy site to Heroku (don't do this right now)